rmsrosa/rode_convergence_euler/docs/src/examples/12-wiener_linearhomogeneous_testCI.md

 We consider a simple and quick-to-solve Random ODE to test the confidence regions and intervals.
 With a simple model, we can easily run a million simulations to test the statistics.

-Thus, we consider a simple homogeneous linear equation in which the coefficient is a Wiener process and for which we know the distribution of the exact solution.
+The Random ODE is a simple homogeneous linear equation in which the coefficient is a Wiener process and for which we know the distribution of the exact solution.

+In this first example, we consider only two mesh resolutions, for full visualization.

 ## The equation